Skip to main content

 Popular posts from this blog

-How to Find and Cancel Unwanted Subscriptions on Your Smartphone
+How to Cancel Unwanted Phone Subscriptions

 Have you ever looked at your bank statement and noticed a small, recurring charge for an app or service you don’t remember signing up for?
 It is incredibly common.
 Many modern smartphone apps lure users in with a "free trial."
 Once the trial ends (often in just 3 or 7 days), the app automatically starts charging your credit card on file, sometimes $5, $10, or even $15 every month.
 Because these charges are billed directly through your Apple or Google account rather than the app itself, canceling them requires going into your phone's main settings.
 In this guide, we will show you exactly how to find, manage, and cancel these hidden subscriptions on both iPhone and Android devices.
 Part 1: How to Cancel Subscriptions on an iPhone (iOS) Apple manages all subscriptions purchased through the App Store in one centralized location on your phone.
 Step 1: Open Your Apple ID Settings Tap the Settings app (the grey icon with gears).
-At the very top of the Setti...
+At the very top of the Sett...